JoeyBF/SeqSee/README.md

 - **`bezier`**: Specifies the control point(s) for the Bézier curve representing this edge.
 If present, it is an array containing one or two objects with keys `x` and `y`, representing
   coordinates:
-  - **Length 1**: A single control point for a quadratic Bézier curve.
+  - **1 Object**: A single control point for a quadratic Bézier curve.
 Coordinates are relative to the source node.
-  - **Length 2**: Two control points for a cubic Bézier curve.
+  - **2 Objects**: Two control points for a cubic Bézier curve.
 The first point's coordinates are relative to the source node, and the second point's coordinates are relative to the endpoint.
 - **`attributes`**: An [attribute list](#attribute-lists) for edge-specific styling.
 Defaults to `[]`.